bartosgaye/thedataset/readme.txt

 # How to cite
 Please cite the following paper when using or referencing the dataset:

-Ediboğlu Bartos, G. et al. (2020) ‘A Multilingual Handwritten Character Dataset: T-H-E Dataset’, Acta Polytechnica Hungarica. (under acceptance)
+G. Ediboğlu Bartos, Y. Hoscan, A. Kauer, and É. Hajnal, “A Multilingual Handwritten Character Dataset: T-H-E Dataset,” Acta Polytechnica Hungarica, 2020.(under acceptance)